sebastianwindeck/GitPolitics/docs/README.md

 ## Yet to be done

 - creating a applied fork of git for gitpol
-- creating an applied cheat sheet for git
+- creating an applied cheat sheet for gitpol
 -

 [Edit on GitHub](https://github.com/sebastianwindeck/GitPolitics/masterdocs/README.md) to maintain and preview the content for your website in Markdown files.